fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The term Zabur is the Arabic equivalent of the Hebrew Zimra, meaning "song/music."
 It, along with Zamir ("song") and Mizmor ("Psalm"), is a derivative of Zamar, meaning "sing", "sing praise", "make music".
 Thus, David is also usually attributed the gifts of music and song.

-### David in the Bible

-This was after Samson.
-The current King Saul declared war on Philistine.
-David was a shepherd.
-Saul hires David to play him music.
-Philistines send Goliaf with the army against israelites.
-David declares that he will beat the giant and kills the giant with one shot of his sling.
-David was successful in the wars and his popularit grows.
-Saul grows jealous.
-David flees to Moab and then lives in caves of Ziph.
-Saul searches him to kill him. .
-Saul then ceases to kill David. philistines kill Saul.
-David becomes the king of Israel.
-David conquers Jerusalem.

 </details>

 <details>